KeepCoolCH/DropzoneFileSharing/README.md

 ---

-## 🔄 Updates in version 1.9
+## 🔄 Updates in version 2.0

-- 📘 New logo, colors and filelist
+- 📘 Completely reworked chunk upload
-- 📱 Responsive design for phones
+- ⚠️ No more errors when uploading very large files
+- 🐞 Other bug fixes

 ---